JuliaPhylo/PhyloGaussianBeliefProp.jl/docs/src/man/background.md

 the conditional distribution of the cluster given the data.

-## Approximate inference with loopy belief propagation
+## Loopy BP for approximate inference
 A clique tree is a special case of a graph data structure called a *cluster graph*.
 In general, cluster graphs can be non-treelike with cycles.